anticootheone/tunrdp/README.md

 ## myrdp.bat: SSH wrapper over old insecure RDP

 #### Usage
-Simply run this bat file from cmd or just by clicking on it.
+Simply run this bat file from cmd or just by clicking on it, no administrative privelleges required.
-No administrative privelleges required.
+Tested on Windows 10 and Windows 7.

 #### Purpose
 To wrap up and cover unsecure rdp session using ssh tunneling.